davidedc/The-strangest-things-in-your-pics/readme.md

 ## The running part

-I've put the images in three separate directories and run 3 processes in parallel, outputting the results in .csv files.

-After a night of processing, I collected the results.

-### How to actually run this:

 After having the container installed, download this project.
 From the directory of the project, run:

 ```docker run -it -v $PWD:/root/tmp -v $PWD/images1:/root/tmp/images1 -v $PWD/images2:/root/tmp/images2 -v $PWD/images3:/root/tmp/images3 -v $PWD/images4:/root/tmp/images4 atong01/imagenet-tensorflow```